 Kageyama Toshiro (影山利郎 Kageyama Toshirō, "Kage", 21st June 1926 - 31st July 1990) was a Japanese 7-dan professional Go player.

-A go player since his youth, he won the All-Japan Shiroto Honinbo tournament (predecessor of Amateur Honinbo) in 1948 and turned professional the following year.
+Learning Go at the relatively late age of 16, he won the All-Japan Shiroto Honinbo tournament (predecessor of Amateur Honinbo) in 1948 and turned professional the following year.
 His promotion record is:

 - Shodan 1949